Miner's Peak and Ha Ling Peak are outliers of Mount Lawrence Grassi above Canmore, Alberta, Canada.

 Moderate switchbacks draw to a close at a brief, steeper rise over root-laden trail to a long, long, slightly steeper ramp to the right which completes the transition to alpine terrain at a rustic viewpoint over an impressive bowl beneath the saddle between Ha Ling Peak and Miner's Peak at the west terminus of majestic and aptly-named Mount Lawrence Grassi.
 There are three options from the end of this long switchback.

-The first option is another long ascent to the summit of Ha Ling Peak on the left.
+The first option is minor additional ascent to the summit of Ha Ling Peak on the left.
 This choice can be a hike by carefully choosing route or an easy scramble by ignoring route to handle whatever shows up on an undisciplined straight line bid for the top.

 The second choice is commonly chosen to expend less energy and enjoy lunch on the saddle with magnificent vistas over Canmore and the Bow Valley Corridor towards Grotto Mountain and Mount Lady Macdonald bracketed by sweeping views to the East and West.